ad unit placeholder ad unit placeholder ad unit placeholder

 Copied to clipboard

-Sometimes, the simplest graduate job interview questions can be the most difficult to answer.
-While you might have prepared your answers to “why should we hire you?” or even “where do you see yourself in 5 years?”, a question regarding your interests outside of work can be a bit of a curveball.
+While you might have prepared your answers to “why should we hire you?” or even “where do you see yourself in 5 years?”, a question about your interests outside of work can be a curveball.

 Summary video for “what are your hobbies and interests?”